 If you attained all these things, do you think your relationships would improve?

 You bet your ass it would.
 I would like to guess that everybody would agree with this.

 And, if you happen to have BPD yourself, you can make great strides in your own life by following my advice.
 This I promise you.

 The world today is much different than it was 10 years ago or so.
 Your environment and life experiences determine your mental and emotional state.

-We have a society where everyone is trying to be someone that they’re not.
+One of the reasons why bipolar relationships fail quite often is because we have a society where everyone is trying to be someone that they’re not.
 Parents are more insecure than ever.
 Most people focus on a future self instead of who they are right now in the present moment.

 Cases of BPD are at an all-time high because most people have no drive, they’re lost, no ambition, addicted to social media and physical appearance, etc.

 Everyone is trying to be perfect.
 But, perfection is a myth.
 Nobody accepts who they are anymore.
 This leads to mental stress and emotional imbalance.

 This is the struggle of not only Borderlines, but almost all men and women.
 Most people are never satisfied with themselves in the present.